Ryan Lochte & Kayla Rae Reid Hold Second Wedding Ceremony

 Reid shared a photo of the happy family on Instagram just days before the ceremony.

-Lochte said that while they were already husband and wife, Sunday’s ceremony was quite meaningful – and nerve wracking all the same.
+Lochte said that while they were already husband and wife, Sunday’s ceremony was quite meaningful – and nerve-wracking all the same.

 “We’re already married on paper, but for the past 20 days I’ve been getting nervous,” Lochte told People of the couple’s “second” big day.
 “We already know everything about each other, and now it’s time to celebrate.”

-Lochte and Reid announced their engagement in October 2016, months after the Summer Olympic Games in Rio de Janeiro.
-It was also a month after he was suspended by the International Olympic Committee, the U.S. Olympic Committee and USA Swimming for an incident at a Rio gas station during the Games, per USA Today.
+Lochte and Reid announced their engagement in October 2016, months after the summer Olympic games in Rio de Janeiro.
+It was also a month after he was suspended by the International Olympic Committee, the U.S. Olympic Committee, and USA Swimming for an incident at a Rio gas station during the games, per USA Today.

-Lochte and three other Olympic swimmers said they had been robbed in Rio, but was forced to revise their stories in an embarrassing incident after police pushed back on the account with surveillance video and other witness statements, USA Today stated.
-They were accused by authorities for filing a false report, thee newspaper added.
+Lochte and three other Olympic swimmers said they had been robbed in Rio, but they were forced to revise their stories in an embarrassing incident after police pushed back on the accounts with surveillance video and other witness statements, USA Today stated.
+They were accused by authorities of filing a false report, the newspaper added.

 “No matter what has happened, Kayla’s been there to pick me up,” Lochte told People about his new bride.
 “She’s just been there 100 percent and I owe everything to her.”